 Quite often, you need a payment processor.
 If you are accepting credit card or debit cards you will need a payment processor.
 If you also want to accept EFT/ACH (bank transfers) or cryptocurrencies, it is helpful to have a payment processor.
 It all depends on your business plan.
 More specifically, it depends on how your customers will want to pay.

-Business model determines how you want to take payments
+Your business model determines how you want to take payments

 You can take credit card payments in a lot of ways: by phone, at a store, in-person at their house, on a website/eCommerce, subscriptions and memberships, or in applications/software.
 The payment processor you choose will need to support the way your customers want to pay.
 Luckily, most payment processors support them all.
 However, there are some specialty companies that focus only on one.